sagarpaul9475/Calculator/README.md

-This is a somple calculator app.
+This is a simple calculator app.